Adapting to a change in diet to help endometriosis

 Tips and advice to help you adapt to diet changes to help reduce your endometriosis symptoms

 There is lots of advice about diet and nutrition to help with endometriosis, but how do you adapt to a new way of eating ?
-This article gives you advice about how to get started and gradually introduce new diet changes.
+This article gives you advice to help you get started and gradually introduce new diet changes.

-You may be required to learn some new cooking techniques, like working with a food processor, making juices and smoothies, and being organised and getting used to the process of bulk cooking – bulk cooking is a great idea as it allows you to have extra ready cooked meals in your freezer to use on days you are feeling bad and do not feel like cooking.
-Soups, casseroles and stews are ideal for bulk cooking and freezing.
+It may also involve taking on new cooking techniques, like making better use of your food processor and making juices and smoothies.
+Also by being more organised and doing bulk cooking – bulk cooking is a great benefit as this allows you to have extra ready cooked meals in your freezer for the days you are feeling bad and simply do not feel like cooking.
+Soups, casseroles and stews are ideal for bulk cooking as well as freezing.

-One requirement you may need to pursue is where you will be doing your shopping to get hold of any slightly new or different ingredients.
+You may need to check out where you are going to start buying some of your ingredients.
 This is especially true if you are going to go organic which is highly advised if you can afford it.
 This is where the internet comes into its own.
 Most supermarkets have online stores and you can browse their website to see if they stock what you are looking for.
-There are also specialist online food suppliers who offer such items as organic herbs, and spices, herb teas etc.
+There are also specialist online food suppliers who offer such items as organic herbs, and spices, herb teas etc. Also your local farmers market is a great resource for buying your food and this also helps the farmers as you are buying direct.

-Even Amazon has a pantry section.
+Even Amazon has a pantry section for buying certain ingredients and foods.
+I have found Amazon handy for buying bulk ingredients like alternatives to wheat flour and spices that I use a lot - and buying in bulk is obviously cheaper.
 The beauty of these online suppliers is that you can get home delivery which saves you time and more importantly energy.
-Some days with endometriosis, you just don’t have the energy or you are in too much pain to go grocery shopping, then these online services can be a godsend.
+Some days with endometriosis, you just don’t have the energy, or you are in too much pain to go grocery shopping, then these online services can be a godsend.

-If you have been eating a lot of sugar you may go through a detox if you stop all at once, and it would be a good idea to wean yourself off your sugar habit.
+If you have been eating a lot of sugar there is a good chance you will go through a detox if you stop all at once.
+It would be a good idea to wean yourself off your sugar habit.
 This article here written by a fellow endo warrior has tips on how she got off her sugar habit.
-To change to the new diet, it really will be easier to do a little at a time and gradually adapt to the changes.
+When changing to a new eating plan, it really will be easier to do a little at a time and gradually adapt to the changes.
 Maybe set yourself tangible, weekly targets.

-You may be surprised to learn that many of your old favourite recipes can be easily adapted with a few ingredient changes or substitutes once you have learned what the really nasty ingredients are that trigger off your symptoms.
-This article here has quite a lot of feedback from other women who have mentioned that specific foods can trigger off a really bad endometriosis flare.
+You may be surprised to learn that many of your old favourite recipes can be easily adapted with a few ingredient changes or substitutes once you have learned which are the really negative ingredients that trigger off your symptoms.
+This article here has quite a lot of feedback from other women who have mentioned which specific foods can trigger off a bad endometriosis flare.

 You may also be surprised to learn that other members of the family actually enjoy the recipes you are cooking to help with your endometriosis.
 I have had feedback from a number of women whose husband or boyfriends have joined them in their diet changes and have really enjoyed the dishes they are now eating - and some have even mentioned that they actually feel healthier, Well there's a surprise!